John Inglis Gilmour

 John Inglis Gilmour, (28 June 1896 – 24 February 1928) was a British flying ace of the First World War.
 He was the highest scoring Scotsman in the Royal Flying Corps, with 39 victories.

 Gilmour began his military career in the Argyll and Sutherland Highlanders, but was seconded to the Royal Flying Corps.
 Gaining his wings on 17 March 1916, Gilmour was assigned to pilot the Martinsyde Elephant on the Western Front.
 He was one of the few successful scorers with the clumsy craft, downing three German opponents.
 He went on to establish a reputation as a crack bomber formation leader.
 In late 1917, he advanced to flying a Sopwith Camel fighter as a Flight Commander for No. 65 Squadron.
 Beginning on 18 December 1916, he reeled off a further 36 victories by 3 July 1918.
 That included five separate victories on 1 July 1918.
 He was then promoted to major and sent to command No. 28 Squadron in Italy.

 Post war, Gilmour was the air attache in Rome, then was posted to No. 216 Squadron in the Middle East.

 Early life

-Gilmour was born in Helensburgh, Dumbartonshire, Scotland, the son of John James Gilmour, a tobacco merchant, and Isabella Inglis.
+Gilmour was born in Helensburgh, Dunbartonshire, Scotland, the son of John James Gilmour, a tobacco merchant, and Isabella Inglis.
 He was educated at the Loretto School in Musselburgh, Edinburgh, and represented the school in rugby and fives.
 He was also a member of Officers' Training Corps, with the rank of sergeant.
 In December 1914, aged 18, Gilmour left school and joined the Argyll and Sutherland Highlanders regiment with the rank of second lieutenant.